UManitoba-BMS/UM-BMID/docs/UM-BMID_README.txt

             More info available in /UM-BMID/scan-data/docs/raw_files.txt.

         ../simple-clean/
-            Contains ALL data from the scans, in the frequency-domain, and the corresponding metadata.
+            Contains ALL data from the scans (including reference scans), in the frequency-domain, and the corresponding metadata.
             **NOTE: No reference-scan subtraction has been performed for the data contained here.